 What is HTTP Error 503?

-503 is an HTTP status code indicating that the server you are reaching is currently unavailable.
-At the time you reach the web server, it is processing too many tasks or under temporarily maintenance.
-So, the web server cannot handle your request and reply with the 503 error.
+HTTP Error 503 is an HTTP status code error.
+503 is a status code indicating that the server you are reaching is currently unavailable.
+At the time your computer is contacting the web server, it is processing too many tasks or under temporarily maintenance.
+So, the web server cannot handle your request and reply with this error.

 How to fix HTTP Error 503?